Newid Discovery Report 2024

 1. What did we learn about our users’ understanding of digital?

-A central aim of Newid is to build and develop understanding throughout the Welsh Third Sector on digital.
 We have learnt that a lack of common understanding of digital can result in a failure to adopt digital ways of working across the sector.
 This lack of clarity about what we mean when we talk about digital, can lead to confusion and a lack of direction or digital strategy.

 When we asked organisations about their understanding of digital in an organisational setting,‘ we found the understanding to be quite broad.
 Prior to Covid we often found digital conversations would centre around social media and websites, whereas in this research the participants discussed systems, processes, better use of data, service delivery, accessibility and communication.